dev-ptera/spyglass-api/README.md

 ## API

+#### `account/block-at-height`

+Given an address and a height, returns the block info for the account.

 #### `account/confirmed-transactions`

 Returns a list of an account's confirmed blocks.
 There are filters available to filter the results by block type and pagination support.